-Dallas Center: The Student Government Association at Dallas operates under its own approved Constitution and Bylaws, conducts elections, and is responsible for the budgeting of allotted funds for its own programs and for the activities of the constituent groups.
-In addition to the officers who are elected at large in the fall semester, the Executive Council consists of representatives from all academic components present at the Dallas centers.
+Dallas and Houston Centers: The Student Government Associations at Dallas and Houston operate under their own approved Constitutions and Bylaws.
+The organizations conduct elections and are responsible for the budgeting of allotted funds for their own programs and for the activities of the constituent groups.
+In addition to the officers who are elected at large, the Executive Council consists of representatives from all academic components present at the Dallas centers.